Team Up Timing Guide (2 Hours)

 1:20-1:40 — Pull Requests and Code Review

-• Objective: students push, open PRs, and review each other’s code.
+• Objective: students push to their fork, open PRs to the upstream, and review each other’s code.

 • Flow: